Chandler Dog Bite Lawyers

 The law will also help you to get recourse against the owner of the dog when you file a civil suit against that individual for your child's injuries and medical bills, including those that will occur in the future.
 In addition your family will be able to seek recompense and compensation in the settlement for your lost wages while caring for your child, and for other traumas that your child may face in the future, such as the inability to work and to lead a fruitful life.

-Your Responsibilities After a Chandler Dog Bite Accident Involving Your Child
+Your Responsibilities After an Animal Attacks Your Child

 After your child is involved in a dog bite accident you have the right to seek recompense from the dog owner for the damages caused to your family.
 However you also have responsibilities that you must attend to in order to ensure that your child's right and your rights are upheld.
 One of the most important things that you must do immediately after dog bite accident is to take your child to the hospital.
 Getting your child to the hospital not only ensures that your child will receive appropriate and timely medical care, especially if they sustained serious or life-threatening injuries, but it also ensures that you will have a record from a medical provider in the hospital showing that your child sustained serious injuries due to their encounter with the dog in question.
 Waiting several hours or days after a dog bite incident to get your child to the hospital could compromise your ability to seek compensation from the owner of the dog.